Data-Gator/data-gator/documentation/README.md

 It is assumed if you are a developer, you are interested in doing one of the following or have the skills to do whatever you want.

 * [Doxygen Documentation for API](https://data-gator.github.io/doxygen_firmware_docs/index.html)

+    * if you have doxygen installed on your system, build doxygen docs from code with `doxygen datagator.doxyconfig` from root of repository.

 * [Guide for Firmware Releases and the Version Tracking System](how_to_make_releases.md)
 * [Guide for Using the Configuration Scripts](Configuration_Files_and_Creating_Profiles.md)
 * [MQTT Topics Documentation](MQTT_Topics.md)